 4 of Pentacles (Sun in Capricorn).
 Healing comes from staying grounded and moving forward in the direction of one’s ambition.

-Queen of Pentacles – My own grandmother exemplifies this queen.
-Here is a list of some of the things she excelled at: Gardening, cooking, molybdomancy (divination with molten lead), farming, knitting, weaving, embroidery, sewing, leatherwork, metalwork, woodwork, beadwork… the list goes on… and on… Find something to occupy your hands and decide to get really, really good at it and you will soothe the nerves.
-Just ask anyone who has taken up knitting!
+Queen of Pentacles – “The devil makes work for idle hands.”
+Well, he will never catch this Queen slacking!
+My own grandmother exemplifies this queen.
+Here is a list of some of the things she excelled at: Gardening, cooking, molybdomancy (divination with molten lead), farming, knitting, weaving, embroidery, sewing, leatherwork, metalwork, woodwork, beadwork… the list goes on… and on…

 Remedies to increase the energy of The Devil in your life

-- You can make a tarot essence to harness and increase the energy of the Devil card, using a card from the deck of your choice, along with any of the crystals above that you feel drawn to work with.
-There is plenty of information on the healing properties for each of the crystals available online
+- You can make a tarot essence to harness and increase the energy of the Devil card, using a card from the deck of your choice, along with any of the crystals above that you feel drawn to work with

 - Find a way of making lots of money